Top US House Republican Johnson endorses Trump for president

 By Gram Slattery

-WASHINGTON, Nov 14 (Reuters) - U.S. House of Representatives Speaker Mike Johnson, the highest-ranking Republican in Congress, endorsed Donald Trump for the Republican presidential nomination on Tuesday, an unsurprising move that underlines the grip the former president holds on much of the party's establishment.
+WASHINGTON, Nov 14 (Reuters) - U.S. House of Representatives Speaker Mike Johnson, the highest-ranking Republican in Congress, endorsed Donald Trump for the Republican presidential nomination on Tuesday, a move that underlines the grip the former president holds on much of the party's establishment.

 "I'm all in for President Trump," Johnson said on CNBC.